 If you’re looking for a taste of the rich and the famous, stop by Grey Area, which is a supposed hot spot for celebrities.
 Everyone from Snoop Dogg to Willie Nelson, the guys from Phish, Flavor Flav and B-Real have graced Grey Area with their presence.
 This is likely because the cannabis is so good.
 In the past, their cannabis has won 25 High Times Cannabis Cup awards, and in November 2016, they took home four of the five victory belts at the Amsterdam Unity Cup for Best Hash, Best Indica, Best Sativa and Best Hybrid!.

 The other great thing about Amsterdam is the fact that, well, you’re not going to be driving anywhere.
 Everyone gets around via bike or public transportation, so you can enjoy your visit peacefully without getting paranoid about how to get around town.
+Oh and as it’s a hot sex tourism destination, you can even get stoned and check out a sex show.

 Read up on some of the other great city break destinations you can visit as a solo traveller.